dcos/examples/1.8/arangodb/README.md

-# Running ArangoDB on DC/OS
+# How to use ArangoDB on DC/OS

 [ArangoDB](https://www.arangodb.com/) is a distributed, multi-model database featuring JSON documents, graphs, and key/value pairs.
 It has a unified query language (AQL) that allows you